RCVolus/lol-pick-ban-ui/README.md

 11. The application will now be accessible under http://localhost:3000?backend=ws://localhost:8999

 ### Installation of simple layout
+Please note that the simple layout cannot be directly used out of the box, it is more like an example of how you can create your own overlay.
+It is created as simple as possible from code perspective, thus it's name, but it is not simple to install and use.
-Please note that for simple layout, you need to edit the two files "overlay.png" and "underlay.png" in the folder layouts/layout-simple.
+You also need to edit the two files "overlay.png" and "underlay.png" in the folder layouts/layout-simple.
 We have provided some example, however you need to do it on your own.

 7. Open up another terminal in the project root folder, using `Shift + Rightclick -> Open Powershell`.
 8. You only need to execute the following command once: `npm install -g serve`